Talladega Divorce Lawyers

 - We are currently charging $490 for simple uncontested divorces with minor children.

-If you live in Talladega or the surrounding areas of Sylacauga, Childersburg, or Lincoln, then you will likely be filing your divorce in Talladega County.
+If you live in Talladega or need a divorce lawyer in Sylacauga, Childersburg, or Lincoln, then you will likely be filing your divorce in Talladega County.
 Talladega is the county seat of Talladega County, and the county courthouse is located in downtown Talladega with a courthouse annex in Sylacauga.
 Each county charges a fee to start your divorce and our divorce lawyer can tell you that when you call.

 If you are considering filing for divorce in the Talladega area, then the first thing to decide is whether the divorce will be contested or uncontested.
-If you and your spouse have already reached an agreement before the divorce is filed, then that is sometimes called an uncontested or no fault divorce and our Talladega divorce lawyer can help.
+If you and your spouse have already reached an agreement before the divorce is started, then that is sometimes called an uncontested or no fault divorce and our Talladega divorce lawyer can help.

 It is called an uncontested divorce because there are no contested issues in the case.
 The judge does not have to decide any unresolved issues since you have already reached an agreement by yourselves.
 Any other way that you file for divorce is usually considered a contested divorce since at the time the divorce is filed there are still contested issues to be resolved.

 If you live in Talladega then your divorce (whether contested or uncontested) will most likely be filed in the Circuit Court of Talladega County.
 Our Talladega divorce lawyers regularly handle matters in the Talladega County Courts and the surrounding areas of Sylacauga, Lincoln and Childersburg.
 We file uncontested divorces in every county in the State of Alabama, including in Talladega County, Etowah County, St. Clair County, and Calhoun County.